SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ## interfaces

-An interface is a shared boundary across which information flows.
+At its most general interface is a shared boundary across which information flows.
+An interface specifies specific channels (endpoints, methods, ...) for the access of information.

 ### API